Updated: Dec 6, 2021

 Don't make 'going for a run' into a big thing; it really doesn't have to be.

-As long as you are wearing something comfy; have trainers that can support your feet and a bra that supports your boobs, then you are pretty much ready to go!
+As long as you are wearing something comfy; have trainers that are supportive for your feet and a bra that supports your boobs, then you are pretty much ready to go!
+In the winter, go for thin layers, a t-shirt with a jacket that you can tie round your waist if you get hot.
+Gloves and a hat are a good idea too.

 One of the easiest ways to start running is not to run at all!
 Just walk.
 As you walk, your body will start to warm up and the muscles will start to activate.
 Try not to dawdle though - walk with purpose; walk like you are about to miss the train.